amaralluiz/amaralluiz/README.md

 My name is Luiz Amaral.
 I'm a brazilian developer. :computer:

-I'm currently working with C# and React, building APIs and dashboards for management of those APIs.
+Currently working with .NET 9 and Angular to modernize a legacy module of a government system for the State of Pernambuco, adopting modern technologies and a more robust architecture.

 I have a blog where I write about programming and carreer: www.amaralluiz.dev